 If you’d like to use WooCommerce for accepting online donations and fundraising for your nonprofit, here are 12 add-ons extensions that can enhance your website:

 - WooCommerce Subscriptions – Set up recurring donation options with various choices on the amounts and frequency, including end date or ongoing.
 This could also be used for simple membership fees or ongoing services you provide.
-We use this tool ourselves so our nonprofit clients can have their website support automatically charged each month.
+We use this tool ourselves so our clients can have their website support plans automatically charged each month.

 - Gifting for Subscriptions – This add-on extends WooCommerce Subscriptions by allowing people to gift a subscription to someone else.
 This could come in handy if you offer contributor benefits, perhaps something like event tickets tied to donations, which someone may wish to gift to a friend.